This year (2018), the global advertising industry is projected to surpass $550 billion.

 In a short 10 years, virtually the entire advertising industry has transformed into digitized social media marketing, fueled by open-source e-commerce platforms, mobile devices, and breakthroughs in digital payment infrastructure.

-In the Future, Your AI, Not You, Will Buy Your Stuff…
+In the Future, Your AI assistant, Not You, Will Buy Your Stuff…

 The purpose of today’s advertising campaigns is to convince you to buy a certain something.